Art and Design KS2: Cake Sculptures

-- Make a cake sculpture that links to our topic or theme work e.g. tudor design/Islamic patterns/pirates
+- Make a cake sculpture that links to a topic or theme e.g. Tudor design/Islamic patterns/pirates

-Ask the children to consider which 3D shapes are included in their designs e.g. a head could be made from a spherical shape.
+Ask your pupils to consider which 3D shapes are included in their designs e.g. a head could be made from a spherical shape.

 Demonstrate to the children how they can use tools to join parts of their sculptures together.

 Allow the children time to create their sculptures and remind them that if they need to they can re-roll the icing and start again!

 Simplifying an idea into 3D shapes in order to make a sculpture.

 - Which event are you making the cupcake sculpture for?

 - What is the theme of your design?